 If you need non-preferential certificates, you can obtain them from certifying bodies such as the Canadian Chamber of Commerce.
 The Canadian Chamber has been accredited by the International Chamber of Commerce as a recognized issuing body for providing these certificates in Canada.

 “Our stamp meets international compliance requirements with regards to non-preferential COs,” says de Sousa.
-“Many countries value a Chamber of Commerce certification on a CO, especially in Asia and the Middle East, and we have been offering the service online for about 10 years.
-Once a client has submitted the initial setup documents, their profile is good for two years and they can apply for a unlimited number of COs.”
+“Many countries value a Chamber of Commerce certification on a CO, especially in Asia and the Middle East, and we've been offering the service online for about 10 years.
+Once a client has submitted the initial setup documents, their profile is good for two years and they can apply for an unlimited number of COs.”